PaulPopat/unbound/docs/functions.md

 }
 ```

-Any function or bound function can then be passed to the function.
+Any function, lambda, or bound function can then be passed to the function.
 All functions may be used as function pointers.

 ## Inference